SimpleSwiftUI/your-first-web3-dapp/README.md

 - The Graph.
 This is a data indexing tool that simplifies access to data (the blockchain is basically just a massive database).
 - CryptoPunks.
 8-bit digital art potraits.
 Unique digital assets.
 - GraphQL.
 This is the querying language optimizated for data efficiency.
 You'll learn the very basics here today.
 - `thegraph-react`.
 This library will allow communication with the The Graph service and the example code forms the basis for your example application.
-Thanks to author [cawfree](https://www.npmjs.com/package/thegraph-react).
+Thanks to author <a href="https://www.npmjs.com/package/thegraph-react" target="_blank">cawfree</a>.

 ## The basic architecture
 In the old world (Web 2.0), you had a client (mobile app or web browser) which requests and sends information to and from a server (powerful computer with a database).
 The server processes the data through the database and returns information to the client (the app/browser user).
 Lovely.